jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

   (f) establishment of procedures for the ongoing confirmation that the risk management programme is effective in managing the hazards:
   (g) appropriate and auditable documentation and record keeping.
 (4) A proposed risk management programme must also make appropriate provision for verification activities and the rights of recognised risk management programme verifiers, as specified by the Director-General by notice under section 167.
-(5) A risk management programme may contain, as a component part, an appropriate food safety programme within the meaning of the Food Act 1981, provided the food safety programme is registered as a risk management programme under section 34.
+(5) A risk management programme may contain, as a component part, an appropriate food control plan within the meaning of the Food Act 2014 or components of a national programme.

 ### 17A Multi-business risk management programmes
 (1) A registered risk management programme may apply to more than 1 business, if the Director-General approves.